Barnard33/avr-ppm-2ch-motor-switch-with-overload-cut-off/README.md

 Arduino bootloader.

 The hardware setup is as follows:
-* Arduino Pro Mini, 5V variant at 16 MHz with an Microchip Atmega 328P microcontroller (Atmega 328PB may also work)
+* 1x Arduino Pro Mini, 5V variant at 16 MHz with an Microchip Atmega 328P
+microcontroller (Atmega 328PB may also work)
-* DRV8833 based motor controller breakout board
+* 1x DRV8833 based motor controller breakout board
-* 1 Ohm 0.5W metal film resistor with 1% accuracy as a shunt
+* 1x 1 Ohm 0.5W metal film resistor with 1% accuracy as a shunt
+* 2x 5V gear motor
+* 1x RC receiver with at least two channels as PPM outputs used to control the motors

 Wiring on a breadboard:
 * Pro Mini pin "GND" --> GND